ViWalkerDev/3dprintedboxx/README.md

 ## Electronics Kits
 Depending on demand in the future I may sell barebones electronics kits so that all you need to do is print the enclosure and source your buttons.
-Kits would include a sufficient microcontroller and a matrix PCB for ease of wiring up buttons/keys.
+Kits would include a sufficient microcontroller and pre-made wiring.
 This is very unlikely, so for now, assume you also need to source your electronics.